LLNL/GRAPE/README.md

 ## foreach

-    Executes a command in each project in this workspace (including the outer level project).
+    Executes a command in the top level project, each submodule, and each nested subproject in this workspace.

-    Usage: grape-foreach [--quiet] [--noTopLevel] [--currentCWD] <cmd>
+    Usage: grape-foreach [--quiet] [--noTopLevel] [--noSubprojects] [--noSubmodules] [--currentCWD] <cmd>

     Options:
     --quiet          Quiets git's printout of "Entering submodule..."
-    --noTopLevel   Does not call <cmd> in the workspace directory, only in submodules and subprojects.
+    --noTopLevel     Does not call <cmd> in the workspace directory.
+    --noSubprojects  Does not call <cmd> in any grape nested subprojects.
+    --noSubmodules   Does not call <cmd> in any git submodules.
     --currentCWD     grape foreach normally starts work from the workspace top level directory.
 This flag starts work from the current working directory.

     Arguments:
     <cmd>        The cmd to execute.